Visitor Info/tourism Info

 P: 0429 909 901

 It’s hard to miss the big white ram as your drive down the main street of Blackall.
 The heritage buildings, displays and stories at Ram Park bring Blackall’s colourful history to life.
-Take a wander through the station homestead and visit the Yalleroi School House for a window into days gone by.
+Take a wander through the station homestead and visit the Yalleroi School House for a window into days gone by, and the old restored railway building.
 Join Stewie, a former stockman for demonstrations of bushcraft and stockman skills.
-Also on this site is the restored railway building home to the Blackall Visitor Information Centre.
-Call in for a coffee and a chat.

 145a Shamrock Street, Blackall QLD 4472